 Brown & Cockerill are committed to providing you with the highest standards of service.
 However, if you feel that our service has fallen short of your expectations, we’d like to hear from you; not only to allow us to apologise to you but also to improve our service.
 Most complaints can be dealt with by our Lettings Manager.
 They will do their best to resolve the matter quickly and to your satisfaction.

 The Lettings Manager will make contact with you to discuss the matter further prior to launching a full investigation.
-Upon completion of the investigation, you will receive a detailed response advising you of the outcome in writing within 14 days of receipt of the original complaint.
-If further time is required e.g. for reports to be received from a third party, then you will receive a written explanation at the end of the 14 day time frame.
+Upon completion of the investigation, you will receive a detailed response advising you of the outcome in writing within 15 working days of receipt of the original complaint.
+If further time is required e.g. for reports to be received from a third party, then you will receive a written explanation at the end of the 15 working day time frame.
 Please forward your written letter or e-mail to: firstname.lastname@example.org

 Customer Services Department: